zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr3-14.png "PRED_EMP_ATTRIT table")

-15. Using your multi-selct key select all columns from the dataset, right click and select Pick Visualization.
+15. Using your multi-select key select all columns from the dataset, right click and select Pick Visualization.
 Then choose the Table visualization to view the predictions.

     ![](./images/hr3-15.png "Column selection panel")